Roman Martyrology,

 The same day, St. Julian, martyr.

-His feast is celebrated on the 19th of this month.
+and martyr.
+His feast is celebrated on the 19th of this

-fierce and barbarous nations humane and meek by preaching the Gospel
+who made fierce and barbarous nations humane and meek by

-who flourished in the time of Constantine the Great.
-He is mentioned
+monk, who flourished in the time of Constantine the Great.

-by St. Athanasius, in his Life of St. Anthony.
+He is mentioned by St. Athanasius, in his Life of St.

-of the Order of Preachers, celebrated for sanctity and learning.
-His
+Pennafort, of the Order of Preachers, celebrated for sanctity

 Omnes sancti Mártyres,